Nordic nRF5x BLE In-Depth Training Course (Foundation Level) FAQ

 Q4) How much does the course cost?

 Ans: There are two membership types: A one month subscription which costs 159 USD only, and a three months subscription which costs 399 USD only.
 The membership will give you access to the course and associated content for the selected period (30 days / 90days from the date of purchase) in addition to technical support for the covered content.
 The course can also be conducted face to face on-site, or face to face remotely using Zoom, contact us to get a quote.

 Q5) I am planning to use a different development board for my prototype (Ex: nRF52 DK or Nordic Thingy:52), is the course still useful for me ?

 Ans: Yes.
-The course covers the fundamentals of all nRF5x SoCs.
-The reason why we chose the nRF52840 DK is because it utilizes the high-end SoC in the nRF5x family, which means it supports all BLE features offered by Nordic .
+The course covers the fundamentals of all nRF5x SoCs( nRF52 and nRF51).
+The reason why we chose the nRF52840 DK is because it utilizes the high-end SoC in the nRF5x family, which means it supports all BLE 5.0 features offered by Nordic .

 Both the nRF52 DK, and the Nordic Thingy:52 boards utilize the mainstream nRF52832 SoC.
-You can think of the nRF52840 as a superset of all nRF5x SoCs, except the newly added nRF52811 which is dedicated for direction finding.
+You can think of the nRF52840 as a superset of all nRF5x SoCs, except the newly added nRF52811 and nRF52833 which are dedicated for direction finding and extended temperature operation.

 We would assist you with the modifications needed to run the course exercises on your board.

 Q6) I am interested in taking the course using a different IDE/toolchain (Keil, IAR, Make/Eclipse, or Mbed).
 Which IDE do you support?

 Ans: The online course is tailored to Nordic Semicondictor’s recommended IDE which is the SEGGER Embedded Studio(SES), however , the on-site version of the course can be conducted using your own flavor of IDE/toolchain (Keil, IAR, Make/Your IDE(Microsoft Visual Studio, Eclipse, etc..), or Mbed).
 Please feel free to contact our team for more information on this.

 Q8) We are interested in topics/areas not covered in the syllabus.
 Can you help?

 Ans: Yes.
 Our teams of engineers and firmware developers have extensive experience in Nordic Semiconductor chips and can help you with any aspect of it.
 We also offer outsourcing and turn-key solutions.
 Please feel free to contact our team for more information on this.